How to Calculate Your Unemployment Benefits

 How Much Will Your Check Be?

 Once you file for unemployment and are approved, you will begin to receive benefits.
 Your benefits might come in the form of a check, but more often they will come in the form of a debit card or direct deposit to your bank account.
-This varies by state.
+It varies by state.
 You typically can file weekly online, by email, or by phone.

 The amount you receive depends on your weekly earnings prior to being laid off and on the maximum amount of unemployment benefits paid to each worker.
 In many states, you will be compensated for half of your earnings, up to a certain maximum.